crykn/pustike-eventbus/README.md

 ```

 ### Special Event Types
 * **Typed Event**: Instead of creating separate classes for each type of events, the TypedEvent provides a type aware event with an optional context information.
-This event will be delivered to only those subscriber methods matching to it's actual type.
+This event will be delivered to only those subscriber methods matching to its actual type.
 For example: in place of creating `CustomerEvent`, `VendorEvent`, etc, the `TypedEvent<Customer>`, `TypedEvent<Vendor>` can be used.
 The context information can be useful in communicating the state of the object, like `new TypedEvent<>(customer, "MODIFIED");`
 ```java
     @Subscribe
     public void onTypedStringEvent(TypedEvent<String> event) {